 Sooooo, I understand that you’re paying your babysitter good money.
 And you figure that she doesn’t have anything to do after your children go to bed, but you’re still paying her.
 So-ooo, you figure it’s only fair for you to leave a list of chores for her to do since you’re paying her.
 I disagree.
 You are paying your babysitter to watch your children.
 Just because you say that bed is 8pm, doesn’t mean that your children lay down and go to sleep at 8.
 Your babysitter has to work much harder than you do to get them to go to bed, stay in bed and actually go to sleep.
 Your babysitter really has less “extra” time than you may think.
 But if you still want to give her chores to do, please do not ask her to fold laundry that contains the underwear of anyone over the age of 5 or 6.
 It’s embarrassing for my daughter to fold your or your husband’s underwear (yewwwww!) and it’s embarrassing for your child to realize that the babysitter folded their underwear.
 (Trust me.
 My daughter has been put in this situation several times.)

 Having said all that, my child and I deeply appreciate that you trust her and are engaging her in meaningful employment.
 To teach my children financial responsibility, they are expected to budget for all their own expenses and earning income is part of that process.
 So, thank you for helping me teach my children a good work ethic and financial responsibility.
 We promise to treat you and your children with respect and to behave responsibly.
-We only ask that you do the same for us.
-Thank you.
+We only ask that you do the same for us and these more tips on hiring a teen babysitter will help us both.

 Parenting Tips from a Mother of 3 and Parent Educator